 Heating consumption per m² and per dwelling

-- Heating consumption per m2 and per dwelling has decreased since 2000 in EU MS thanks to the implementation of stricter building codes, combined with financial incentives to promote the thermal retrofitting of existing dwellings and the adoption of more efficient heating systems (e.g. gas condensing boilers, heat pumps, pellet boilers).
-The reduction in heating consumption per m2 was 1.4%/year on average in the EU between 2000 and 2021.
-It was above 2%/year in 6 EU MS (Luxembourg, Romania, Slovenia, Latvia, Germany and Ireland).
+• Heating consumption per m2 and per dwelling (with climatic corrections) has decreased since 2000 in EU MS thanks to the implementation of stricter building codes, combined with financial incentives to promote the thermal retrofitting of existing dwellings and the adoption of more efficient heating systems (e.g. gas condensing boilers, heat pumps, pellet boilers).
+The reduction in heating consumption per m2 was 1.4%/year on average in the EU between 2000 and 2022.
+It was above 2%/year in 6 EU MS (The Netherlands, Ireland, Latvia, Luxembourg, Romania and Slovenia).

-- Significant differences between countries from less than 5 koe/m2 in Spain, Cyprus, Portugal and Malta to around 15 koe/m2 in Czechia, Estonia and Romania, due to differences in climate conditions.
+• Significant differences between countries from less than 5 koe/m2 in countries with warmer climate, such as Bulgaria, Spain, Cyprus, Portugal and Malta to around 15 koe/m2 in Czechia, Estonia and Romania, due to less efficient homes and space heating technologies and a large use of biomass.

 Heating consumption per m²